frischerZucker/jOeS/README.md

 ## Project Goals

-My current goal is to implement a basic terminal that outputs text to the screen using a framebuffer, acting as a minimal "Hello World" demonstration.
+~~My current goal is to implement a basic terminal that outputs text to the screen using a framebuffer, acting as a minimal "Hello World" demonstration.~~ I got a framebuffer up and running with a simple terminal and a (not quite finished) printf() function!
+My next goal is to get interrupts working.
+Let's see how that goes.. :D

 ## Project Structure
 ```